microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequest.md

 * The Producer contains empty buffers that can be retrieved and written to.
 * After the buffers from Producer are written to, they are put in the Consumer.
 The Consumer is, essentially, a list of pending work.
 * After buffers are removed from Producer and the corresponding work is done, they are added back to the Producer.
+* **Important:** Use caution with EnableLookAside.
+If the consumer of data buffers does not run, and data buffers are generated indefinitely, all the memory can be used up.
+Use this option only when relatively few data buffers can ever be added.

 -----------------------------------------------------------------------------------------------------------------------------------